 In 1965 Herz became chief engineer and deputy program manager for a U.S. Army digital position location and communication system for evaluating maneuvers using personnel, vehicles, and aircraft with two-meter accuracy.
 After its completion he worked on avionics studies and proposals of early concepts of a space shuttle using fly-back boosters, with responsibility for instrumentation, performance monitoring, displays, and timing.
 He became designated chief engineer of the Boeing/Convair team for the Space Shuttle External Tank Competition.

 In 1974 Eric was assigned as a program manager for the proposal and subsequently for the fly-off competition of the Tomahawk Cruise Missile.
 He was responsible for systems engineering, and later for the radome competition.
 For the Air Launched Cruise Missile Program competition Herz was the program manager for all ground support equipment.

 In 1976, Herz became a member of the IEEE Board of Directors.
 In 1979 He became the General Manager and Executive Director of IEEE.
 He retired in 1992, and since that time has been a Emeritus member of the IEEE Board of Directors.

-Herz is a Fellow of IEEE, the Chinese Institute of Electronics and previously of the American Association for the Advancement of Science.
+Herz was a Fellow of IEEE, the Chinese Institute of Electronics and previously of the American Association for the Advancement of Science.
 He served as governor of the American Association of Engineering Societies, president of Eta Kappa Nu, president of the Council of Engineering and Scientific Societies, executive director and treasurer of the IEEE Foundation, president of IEEE Aerospace and Electronic Systems Society, and IEEE vice president for Technical Activities.
 A graduate of Polytechnic Institute of Brooklyn, and member of HKN's Beta Beta chapter, he was awarded an Sc.D (h.c.) by Manhattan College.
 Eric Herz died on 5 December 2016.

 Both before and after his years as IEEE Executive Director, Herz served as an active IEEE volunteer in a wide range of positions.
 The extensive list follows: